For many people, the best home theater systems provide an excellent balance of good quality sound and easy installation.

-For more information on using separates to setup your home theater, have a look at the introduction to the surround sound receiver.
+For more information on using separates to setup your home theater, have a look at the buying guide to the home theater receiver.

 However, if you just don't want the headache and prefer an easier life, it could be that an HTiB system is just right for you.

 So what do you get in a typical all-in-one HTiB system?

 Well, this can be the hardest thing about home theater systems - as although they all have essentially the same things there can be small, but important, differences between them.

 So do be careful when buying these packages, as one home theater system may have different components to another.